Elias Díaz Player Props: Rockies vs. Marlins

-On Wednesday, Elias Diaz (.452 on-base percentage in past 10 games, 52 points above season-long percentage) and the Colorado Rockies play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 8:40 PM ET.
+On Thursday, Elias Diaz (.632 slugging percentage in past 10 games, including two home runs) and the Colorado Rockies face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 3:10 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-4 with a double) against the Marlins.
+In his last game, he notched a home run while going 1-for-4 against the Marlins.

 Elias Díaz Game Info & Props vs. the Marlins